voidranjer/james-docs/docs/projects/01-drivesafe/index.md

 ---
 title: The DriveSafe Score
-description: Accountable Drivers and Safer Roads
+description: Driver Risk Assessment using Dashcam Footage and Machine Learning
 sidebar_label: DriveSafe
 ---

-**Accountable Drivers and Safer Roads**
+**Driver Risk Assessment using Dashcam Footage and Machine Learning**

 The goal is to train an AI-model that can take in video-footage from a dashcam and assign a safety score to the driver based on their driving habits.
-This score can then be used by insurance companies to assess and promote better driving habits.
+This score can then be used by safe drivers as leverage to negotiate lower insurance rates, promoting defensive driving and road safety.

 ## Features